zacarias-wichipu-com/Parrot-Refactoring-Kata/README.md

 ## Folders

-- `src` - contains the Parrot class which need to be refactored and a ParrotTypeEnum.
+- `src` - contains the Parrot class which need to be refactored and a ParrotType.
 - `tests` - contains the corresponding tests.
 All the tests are passing, and shouldn't need to be changed.

 ## Testing